CyVerse-learning-materials/cyverse_mooc/step3.rst

 3. On the left-hand sidebar, click on the following to see what is available:

      a. **Home** - Discovery Environment dashboard
-     b. **Data** - Interface to the Datastore including your personal and shared data
+     b. **Data** - Interface to the Data Store including your personal and shared data
      c. **Apps** - Applications (including VICE interactive applications)
      d. **Analyses** - Status and history of analysis jobs